arcus/education_modules/sql_intermediate/sql_intermediate.md

 [[ ]] 1, born in Boston
 [[X]] 1, born in Lowell
 [[ ]] 2, born in Wrentham and Southbridge
 [[?]]
-Hint: Birthplaces in Massachusetts may also include text before and after the word "Massachusetts."
+Hint: As a reminder, birthplaces in Massachusetts may also include text before and after the word "Massachusetts."
 You will need to use `%` symbols to allow for that.
 ***************

 <div class = "answer" style = "width: 100%">